PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/GuilhermeSimoes/DesignPatterns.md

 ## 4 - Discussion

-Given that the structure allows for the creation of various types of related objects through multiple parser methods (as seen in `AbstractFactory`), this design fits the Abstract Factory Pattern
+Given that the structure allows for the creation of various types of related objects through multiple parser methods (as seen in `AbstractFactory`), this design fits the Abstract Factory Pattern.